MissKhemmie/PortfolioProjects/README.md

 #Portfolio:

-This portfolio contains various projects related to data exploration, data cleaning, and data visualization using different tools and techniques.
-The projects include data related to COVID-19, Nashville housing, Airbnb, Bike buyers, and Data Professionals Survey.
+Welcome to my portfolio!
+Here, you'll find a collection of diverse projects focused on data exploration, data cleaning, and data visualization.
+Through the use of various tools and techniques, I aim to extract meaningful insights from different datasets.
+Let's dive into the exciting world of data analysis!

 #Table of Contents